|How compiled||Administrative data|

 ICD-10 was introduced in England and Wales in January 2001.
 Since then various amendments to the ICD-10 have been authorised by the World Health Organisation (WHO) and we have updated our cause coding software to incorporate these changes.
 For more information on the impact of these changes see the Coherence and compatibility section.

-Once the extract is taken, the data are processed in a statistical package called SAS.
-Firstly, up to seven variables are created showing which drugs are mentioned on the death certificate.
+Once the extract is taken, the data are processed in a statistical package called R. Firstly, up to 11 variables are created showing which drugs are mentioned on the death certificate.
 Secondly, a variable is created showing whether alcohol was mentioned.
 This includes a wide variety of scenarios ranging from evidence of alcohol consumption around the time of death (for example, an empty vodka bottle found at the scene, mention of the deceased having been to the pub or alcohol found after toxicology tests) to long-term alcohol abuse and cirrhosis of the liver.
 The broad nature of this variable may limit its usefulness for some researchers.
 Thirdly, a variable is created showing whether a volatile substance was mentioned (for example, Butane or lighter fluid).
 The data are then formatted and output into Excel workbooks.

-Every record is then manually checked by examining the text on the death certificate to ensure the SAS program has coded the data correctly.
+Every record is then manually checked by examining the text on the death certificate to ensure the R program has coded the data correctly.
 Once the manual checking is completed and corrections made (if needed), the dataset is expanded by deriving additional variables to show whether any of the following things were mentioned on the death certificate:

 common types of drug such as heroin or morphine, cocaine and anti-depressants